2½-ton 6×6 truck: Studebaker US6

 The US6 was very similar in layout to, and shared some components with, the CCKW.
-Studebaker built over 195,000 at their South Bend, Indiana plant between June 1941 and August 1945, REO built another 22,000 in 1944–1945.
-The majority were exported Lend-Lease to the Soviet Union.
+Studebaker built over 195,000 at their South Bend, Indiana, plant between June 1941 and August 1945; REO built another 22,000 in 1944–1945.
+The majority were exported via Lend-Lease to the Soviet Union.

-Early trucks used a commercial style closed cab, in December 1942 an open military style cab entered production.
-The Soviet Union preferred the closed cabs for their extreme weather, so in March 1943 the open cabs were discontinued, after only about 10,000 were built.
+Early trucks used a commercial-style closed cab; in December 1942, an open military-style cab entered production.
+The Soviet Union preferred the closed cabs for their extreme weather, so in March 1943, the open cabs were discontinued, after only about 10,000 were built.

 The Studebakers were very successful in the Soviet Union, where they carried large loads on poor roads in extreme weather.
 After the war, the basic design of the Studebaker US6 was closely copied in the Soviet Union to develop the GAZ-51 and GAZ-63 trucks, which were produced between 1946 and 1975.